Novel constraints on fifth forces and ultralight dark sector with asteroidal data: Light particles and orbital precessions

 where $L$ is the orbital angular momentum per unit mass.
-The first term on the right-hand side of Eq.~(\ref{eq:full}) is at the origin of corrections due to GR effects, while the second term leads to fifth force-induced corrections.
-Solving Eq.~(\ref{eq:full}) numerically determines the fifth force-induced precession which, upon comparison to observations, can be used to constrain the fifth-force coupling strength given a mediator mass.
+The first term on the right-hand side of eq.~\eqref{eq:full} leads to well-known GR corrections, while the second term leads to fifth force-induced corrections.
+Solving eq.~\eqref{eq:full} numerically determines the fifth force-induced precession, which, upon comparison to observations, can constrain $\alpha_1$ and $\alpha_2$ given the force range.